SomeRandomNoobKekeke/Barotrauma-CS-hybrid-compiler/README.md

 A tool for compiling any barotrauma C# "in memory" mod into dll mod in one click

-It's 99% https://github.com/MapleWheels/VSProjectSkeleton but instead of compiling its own files it accepts a path to "in memory" mod via comand line params and compiles its files into another folder
+It's 99% https://github.com/MapleWheels/VSProjectSkeleton but instead of compiling its own files it accepts a path to "in memory" mod via command line params and compiles its files into another folder
 And because it accepts any mod you only need one such thing

 ## How to use it: